PierreDaily/AIA-test-static/README.md

 To improve code consistency I am using EsLint and Prettier.

-Finaly all the component are going to build in an isolated environment using Storybook.
+Finaly all the component are going to be build in an isolated environment using Storybook.